mendix/docs/content/en/docs/refguide/installation/upgrading-from-9-to-10.md

 In Studio Pro 10, the glyphicon is slowly being phased out.
 Although a currently selected glyphicon will still work, some of the widgets that Studio Pro 10 uses are no longer using a glyphicon class name.

 If your application is currently using the Atlas theme, this is easily solved by upgrading [Atlas Core](https://marketplace.mendix.com/link/component/117187) to version 3.11 or above.
-Otherwise, the temporary workaround for this is to add the [Atlas icon fonts](https://github.com/mendix/atlas/raw/main/resources/mx-icon-set-filled-v1.2.2.zip) directly to your theme styling directory.
+Otherwise, a possible workaround for this is to manually add the [Atlas icons module](https://github.com/mendix/atlas/raw/main/resources/Atlas_Icons.mpk) to your app.

 ## 8 Read More